 At first glance we know it may appear that similar results to Lightning Cleanze could be achieved using cheap industrial grade sodium hypochlorite.
 But ordinary 15% available chlorine sodium hypochlorate has a number of serious drawbacks and real dangers.

 Note: All sodium hypochlorite is not created equal.
-The quality (strength and purity) of the cheaper products can vary.
+The quality (strength and purity) of the cheaper products can vary dues to impurities during the manufacturing process.
 As is usually the case, we get the quality we pay for.

-Btw: Did you know that the higher the strength of sodium hypochlorite the faster it degrades when stored?
-So because Lightning Cleanze is formulated using sodium hypochlorite with a lower % of available chlorine, it can be stored for longer than 15% chlorine sodium hypochlorite.
+Quick tip: Did you know that the higher the strength of sodium hypochlorite the faster it degrades when stored?
+So because Lightning Cleanze is formulated using sodium hypochlorite with a lower % of available chlorine, it can be stored for much longer than 15% chlorine sodium hypochlorite.

-Dangers arise from the high level of "run off" from the surface being cleaned when using industrial sodium hypochlorite:
+The high level of "run off" when using industrial sodium hypochlorite means:

 The dangers of using high available chlorine industrial sodium hypochlorite:

-It is highly unlikely that commercial sodium hypochlorite will have an SDS sheet
+It is highly unlikely that industrial sodium hypochlorite will have an SDS sheet

 A softwash contractor has no support when using high % available chlorine sodium hypochlorite

-FACT – Insurance Cover: Because of the high risk to the operator, customers, customer's property, and our environment (the legal consequences of infringing government environmental legislation are increasingly serious) from using high strength industrial sodium hypochlorite, we suggest that contractors talk with their insurance company about the possible consequences before using it.
+Insurance Cover: Because of the high risk to the operator, customers, customer's property, general public and our environment (the legal consequences of infringing government environmental legislation are increasingly serious) from using high strength industrial sodium hypochlorite, we suggest that contractors talk with their insurance company about the possible consequences before using it.

-Lightning Cleanze prices on the other hand include ready-mixed fragrance and the highest quality surfactant – and include FREE SHIPPING.
+Lightning Cleanze on the other hand includes ready-mixed fragrance and the highest quality surfactant – and includes FREE SHIPPING.